STOP PRESS! Rob’s Latest Exhibition!

-A hardworking and prolific painter, Robert Perry’s works are in both private and national collections in Britain and France and are featured in “BBC Your Paintings.
+A hardworking and prolific painter, Robert Perry’s works are in both private and national collections in Britain, Germany and France and are featured in “BBC Your Paintings.
 Uncovering the nation’s art collection, in partnership with PCF (Public Catalogue Foundation)”

 He is a landscape painter in the English tradition, travelling widely throughout Europe with his unique mobile “Field studio,” a purpose converted Renault van.